alvin-tosh/alvin-tosh/README.md

 - 👀 I’m interested in Programming, cybersecurity and game development and testing.
 - 🔭 Currently working on learning and mastering UNITY engine
 - 🌱 Currently learning REACT, threejs, python for cybersecurity and automation scripts, UNITY for game development.
-- 👯 looking to collaborate on projects ie. cyber security, software and game development and review.
+- 👯 Looking to collaborate on projects ie. Cyber security, software and Game Dev and Design and review.
-- 🤔 looking for help with Cyber Security and Game Development with UNITY and CORE..
+- 🤔 Looking for help with Cyber Security and Game Development with UNITY and CORE..
 - 💬 Ask me about Application Design, Development and Offensive Security.
 - 📫 Reach me: +254 792069331 or alvingitonga14@gmail.com anytime!
-- ⚡ Fun fact:  Same height as Kevin Hart and Houdini:joy:
+- ⚡ Fun fact:  Same height as Kevin Hart and Houdini 😂
 ```